 - Applesauce: This quick bake recipe uses unsweetened applesauce as a liquid binder to keep the oatmeal muffins super moist and delicious.

-- Chocolate: Chocolate chips add gooeyness to the muffins that is simple irresistible.
-The amount can be increased or decreased, however this proportion was a nice balance that was not overly sweet.
+- Chocolate: Chocolate chips add gooeyness to the muffins that is simply irresistible.
+The amount can be increased or decreased, however, this proportion was a nice balance that was not overly sweet.

 - Raisins: Dried fruit makes a fanciful addition to muffins.
 Raisins are a common add-in, and this oatmeal muffin recipe was no exception.